kazagkazag/react-simple-table/README.md

     * `component` (function) - if you want to specify column unrelated to specified data, for example column with available actions of item, you can use this function.
 It accepts one parameter - data of current row.
+* `data` (array) - list of objects or lists.
+Every item represents one row of your data.
+    * If item is an array, then `columns[n].field` should to point to the index of element in that item.
+    *If item is an object, then `columns[n].filed` should point to the property name of the item.
+* `details` (function) - function that returns component.
+Takes one argument
+- data from clicked row (in the form specified in `data` list)
+* `sorterComponent` (function) - function that returns component rendered in table header.
+Takes one argument - string specified as `sorted` property in columns definition.
+If you wan't to display sorter in header, you have to specify `sorted` property in column definition.
+* `maxHeight` (string) - valid css value for "max-height" property.
+If specified then entire table is wrapped in div with that "max-height" applied.
+* `onScrollToBottom` (function) - function fired after user scrolled to the bottom of the table.
+Takes one argument - react event.